Donard20/learn-swift-codecademy/README.md

 ---

 - ## 🔥 Aim in this Training
-  -  Build and publish a mobile application for iOS devices
+  -  📱  Build and publish a mobile application for iOS devices
-  -  Advance their knowledge of Swift programming
+  -  📚 Learn the basic to advance skill of Swift programming
-  -  Land a job as an iOS Developer
+  -  ✨ Land a job as an iOS Developer

 ---